Aden's Dream

 Her eyes blazed like burning coals.
 Roshan swallowed hard.
 "Fifteen."

-"There is one more rule which is not on the list: no lying!"
+"There is one more rule which is not on the list", she said, "No lying!"

-Roshan and Aden scampered down the tiled doorstep, darting to the left instead of the right after spotting the security guard running after them.
+Roshan and Aden scampered down the tiled steps, darting left instead of right when they spotted the security guard running after them.
 They scaled up the wall and heaved themselves over, landing on their backsides on the lawn.
-With barely a moment to waste, they leapt and sped along the shore, sprang on the rocks and climbed back on the pathway where people were having their morning strolls.
+With barely a moment to waste, they leapt and sped along the shore, sprang on the rocks, and climbed back on the pathway where people were having their morning strolls.

 When the school bell rang, Aden fetched Freddie, who attended primary Class and hurried to see Mrs Narayanan, the singing teacher.
 She had sent word that she wanted to meet the Pianist Brothers.
 Usually, she would be in the teacher's staff room, but she wasn't there.